markosloizou/templated-algorithms-cpp/README.md

 # Templated Algorithms

-A repository to include some useful templated algorithms.
+A repository to include some useful templated algorithms not found in the STL.

 ### Included Algorithms
 *  Topological Sort